hsky77/hostray/docs/buildin.rst

                     user: xxxxxxxx                  # mysql login user
                     password: xxxxxxxx              # mysql login password

 ..
-Note:: The worker instances hold the sessions and database connections and refresh them until next db accession consider the parameter 'connection_refresh' as the minimum interval.
+Note:: The worker instances hold the sessions and database connections and refresh them until next db accession considers the parameter 'connection_refresh' as the minimum interval.

 ..
 Note:: Module 'sqlite_memory' does not refresh connections since it is a memory database and will be released if the connection closed.